quyennNguyen/learningExperience/git-notes/notes.md

 * .git: is the hidden folder that stores all the changes/updates/deletes of your files that are saved in Git commits
 * git --version: to check Git's version
 * git status: to show all the changed/updated/deleted files that are not yet saved in Git commits
+* git log: to show a log of all Git commits in reverrse chronological order
 * clear: to clear the CLI window
 * press Q key: to exit the list